Sustainable Development Goals and Performance Measurement in Egypt

-Following the anti-governmental coup d’état that ensued, in 2014 Abdel Fattah Al-Sisi won the elections and became the country’s leader, vowing to bring it back on the road to stability, reconstruction and glory.
+Following the anti-governmental coup d’état that ensued, in 2014 Abdel Fattah Al-Sisi won the elections and became the country’s leader, vowing to bring it back on the road to stability, reconstruction, and glory.

 While all this was going on, Egypt’s economy managed to remain relatively robust, relatively being the keyword there.
-Private consumption and buoyant government expenditures kept the country’s finances in check for a while, however it was not a sustainable method of maintaining an economy.
+Private consumption and buoyant government expenditures kept the country’s finances in check for a while, however, it was not a sustainable method of maintaining an economy.

 With President Al-Sisi moving forward with increasing government spending in order to prop up the economy, budget deficits crept up day in, day out.
 Soon, the government realized that it had to change its modus operandi, otherwise it would drive the country into the ground, economically.
 This led it to develop the Sustainable Development Strategy: Egypt Vision 2030.

 The SDS was a two-fold plan.
 On the one side, it had to address the ever-present economic woes.
-On the other, it strived to adhere to the UN’s SDGs, in order to improve the livelihood of its citizens and bring the nation back to a state of normalcy and afterwards, improvement and growth.
+On the other, it strived to adhere to the UN’s SDGs, in order to improve the livelihood of its citizens and bring the nation back to a state of normalcy and afterward, improvement and growth.